MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - can take these four actions directly; no need to use AWS Config, Lambda, or any other services
 - Amazon CloudWatch stores metrics for terminated Amazon EC2 instances or deleted Elastic Load Balancers for 2 weeks
 - Amazon CloudWatch monitoring charge does not vary by Amazon EC2 instance type
+- **CloudWatch Logs agent** provides an automated way to send log data to CloudWatch Logs from Amazon EC2 instances

 ### CloudTrail

 - **log**, continuously monitor, and retain account activity related to actions across your AWS infrastructure
+- for **auditing** and tracking suspicious activities
 - You can configure CloudTrail to deliver log files from multiple regions to a single S3 bucket for a single account
+- can be used with API
 - When you change an existing single-region trail to log all regions, CloudTrail logs events from all regions in your account
 - In the console, by default, you create a trail that logs events in **all AWS Regions**
   - to log events in **single** region, use AWS **CLI**
-- By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE)
+- By default, CloudTrail event log files are encrypted using Amazon **S3 server-side encryption** (SSE)
 - can use **log file integrity validation** feature to determine whether a log file was modified, deleted, or unchanged
   - SHA-256 for hashing and SHA-256 with RSA for digital signing

 ### AWS Config

 - a service that enables you to assess, audit, and evaluate the configurations of your AWS resources
-  - Evaluate your AWS resource configurations for desired settings.
+  - **Evaluate your AWS resource configurations for desired settings**.
   - **Get a snapshot of the current configurations** of the supported resources that are associated with your AWS account.
   - Retrieve configurations of one or more resources that exist in your account.
   - Retrieve historical configurations of one or more resources.